Sony Xperia 1 vs Google Pixel 3: why Sony's a new camera contender

 Sony Xperia 1 (left) vs Google Pixel 3 (right)

-In the image above, it didn’t control the highlights on the two coffee cups as well as the Pixel 3, but otherwise produced a very similar shot in terms of detail and white balance.
+In the image above, it didn’t control the highlights on the two coffee cups to the right as well as the Pixel 3, but otherwise produced a very similar shot in terms of detail and white balance.

 Sony Xperia 1 (left) vs Google Pixel 3 (right)